paretoman/votekit/tutorial/architecture.md

 In the future, unit tests for the sim will be added.

 Also, there are libraries, utilities, and documentation.
-Npm libraries are copied here using snowpack.
+Npm libraries are copied here using esinstall.
 Tutorial pages explain the architecture.
 JsDoc generates docs for js files and functions, but this can be harder to read.

 For a reference on model-view division and Model-View-Controller architecture, see Pattern-Oriented Software Architecture by Buschmann in 1996.
 Really, all you need to know is the observer pattern.